gopi487krishna/FITS_primary_header/README.md

 **insert()** : This function takes a position ( where to insert ) , keyword, value (optional), comment( optional ) as argument and is used to insert/ update a card in FITS Reader.

-> Warning : This function does
+>  This function does not write data back to the file but rather schedules it for writing .
+Actual writing is solely done by writeToFile() method

+c